-Application : Applied
+Application Applied

-Explanation on : application of the practice The annual assessment of the Board, the Board Committees as well as each member of the Board is undertaken internally by the Nominating Committee, using a structured questionnaire.
+Explanation on application of the practice The annual assessment of the Board, the Board Committees as well as each member of the Board is undertaken internally by the Nominating Committee, using a structured questionnaire.
 In respect of the Board, the areas assessed, include amongst others, the structure of the Board in terms of its size and composition, the operations and conduct of Board meetings, the Board's roles and responsibilities as well as the role and responsibilities of the Chairman.
-In assessing the Board Committees, the Nominating Committee had also assessed the composition of each Committee, the assistance given by the Committees in Board decision-making, the expertise and skills of Committee in Board decision-making, the role of the chair of each Committee in the discharge of their responsibilities and the process and conduct of meetings of the Committees.
+In assessing the Board Committees, the Nominating Committee had also assessed the composition of each Committee, the assistance given by the Committees in Board decision-making, the expertise and skills of Committee members in fulfilling their roles, the role of the chair of each Committee in the discharge of their responsibilities and the process and conduct of meetings of the Committees.
 The Nominating Committee has also assessed each Director on their fit and properness, contribution and performance, and calibre and personality.
 The Nominating Committee has also evaluated the training and development programmes undertaken by the Directors.
 The Board is satisfied with the performance of the Board, the Board Committees and the Directors during the financial year.

-Explanation for : departure
+Explanation for departure

-Large companies are requir to complete the columns be red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are re encouraged to complete t equired to complete the columns below.
+Non-large companies are he columns below.

-Measure :
+Measure

-Timeframe :
+Timeframe